 Interventions to reduce postpartum weight retention across all BMI categories have included counselling, individualised physical activity plans, healthy eating groups, and clinic visits.
 In one systematic review, seven of 11 trials found a decrease in weight retention, six including diet and physical activity interventions2.
 No study considered cost-effectiveness, with wide heterogeneity in approaches to intervention implementation.
 Dalrymple et al (2018)13 reviewed lifestyle interventions in overweight and obese women for postpartum weight management.
 Seven postpartum-only interventions showed significant improvements in weight compared with controls, suggesting potential for weight management.

-A general population study of individuals with obese or overweight BMIs (N=740) indicated that commercial weight loss programmes may be more beneficial than healthcare-based programmes14.
+A general population study of individuals with obese or overweight BMIs (N=740) indicated that commercial weight loss programmes (where where an individual can choose from a range of options and providers to suit their lifestyle and budget, including group or online interventions) may be more beneficial than healthcare-based programmes (which may include a prescribed programme of contacts with a clinician in a healthcare setting) 14.
 Commercial weight programmes achieved better weight loss at programme end (mean difference 2.3kg (1.3 to 3.4kg) and were approximately £40 cheaper per person than primary care services.

 This single centre, two-arm individually randomized feasibility trial with a nested mixed-methods process evaluation assessed feasibility of conducting a future definitive RCT to determine effectiveness and cost effectiveness of lifestyle information and access to a commercial weight management group (Slimming World® (Alfreton, UK)) to support longer-term postnatal weight management and positive lifestyle behaviour in women at risk of poor weight management.